ProjetsPL/treehouse-theme/collections/_posts/fr/2020-01-29-dropped-ceiling-what-exactly-is-a-stretch-ceiling.md

   than plasterboard.
 It also allows for a quicker installation.
 Fabric ceiling is an alternative that is worth considering.
 main_keywords:
-- ceiling
+- plafond
-- dropped ceiling
+- plafond abaissé
-- stretch ceiling
+- plafond tendu
-- fabric ceiling
+- plafond en tissu
-- PVC ceiling
+- Plafond en PVC
-- how to drape a ceiling with fabric
+- comment draper un plafond avec du tissu
 published: false

 ---